GriffithUniLibrary/research-data-management/content/2- Starting your RDM plan.md

 More details examples and explanations of data organisation can be found in [Data formats & organisation](https://griffithunilibrary.github.io/research-data-management/content/3-%20Data%20formats%20&%20organisation.html)
  **Processing and analysing data**

-Processing and analysing data in the context of you data management plan is noting down the processes involved.
+In the context of you data management plan, document the processes, systems, workflows and tools used to porcess and analyse your research data.

 #### How did you create your dataset?
 - Was the data created via digitisation?